 Women who are trying to conceive may often rely on a urine test to find out if they have successfully conceived.
 While a blood test can give more accurate results, a urine test is more affordable, convenient, and protect privacy (since it can be done at home too).
 This is why urine pregnancy tests are more popular than blood tests.

 Urine Pregnancy Test at Home

 Home urine pregnancy tests are based on the fact that the placenta developing in a pregnant woman produces a hormone called HCG (Human Chorionic Gonadotropin) also known as the pregnancy hormone.
-A home pregnancy test if done at the right time and in the right way can detect the presence of this hormone in the urine thereby confirming the pregnancy.
+A home pregnancy test, if done at the right time and in the right way, can detect the presence of this hormone in the urine thereby confirming the pregnancy.

-When to Do Urine Pregnancy Test
+When to Do a Urine Pregnancy Test

 You might wonder when to take a urine pregnancy test.
 Doctors usually recommend a waiting period of almost two weeks after missing a period before doing the urine pregnancy test.
 However, a few tests are more powerful as compared to others and may not require a two weeks waiting period.